 1. Add an Email Capture Lightbox

-The single best way to capture more email list sign ups is to add a Lightbox to your Wix website.
+The single best way to capture more email list signups is to add a Lightbox to your Wix website.
 What is a Lightbox?
-Chances are you’ve already seen a few- they are becoming increasingly popular across the web because they are so effective.
+Chances are you’ve seen more than a few; they are popular across the web because they are so effective.
 A Lightbox:

-- Is an in-window pop-up, therefore, it doesn’t trigger pop-up blockers
+- Is an in-window pop-up form, therefore, it doesn’t trigger pop-up blockers

 - Grays out the rest of your site, focusing visitors on the sign up form